Digital sovereignty - a trend in Europe, sparked by Microsoft.

 Wake-up call for digital sovereignty

-And it marks a clear turning point in Europe’s relationship with foreign technology providers.
+This marks a clear turning point in Europe’s relationship with foreign technology providers.
 If key figures in international law can be digitally silenced by a company subject to U.S. law, what does that say about our control – or lack thereof – over the very digital foundations we rely on?
+If U.S.-based services can not protect European data from access by U.S. authorities, what does that say about our security and data protection?

 For years, European institutions have relied on a false promise of security and data protection by Silicon Valley tech giants.
 Cloud providers like Microsoft, Amazon, and Google have repeatedly assured us that they respect European law, have built data centers within EU borders, and have pledged to comply with the GDPR.
 While at the same time Microsoft’s New Outlook uploads all data, including passwords, into the cloud, Microsoft’s Office 365 has been declared illegal for German schools because of data protection issues, and Denmark has banned Gmail from schools due to privacy concerns based on the GDPR.
 And these are just a few examples.